 For a lighter version of this dish be sure to serve on warm corn tortillas and eliminate naughty cheese and creams, and instead top with a tasty homemade salsa and avocado slices.

 Beef Brisket Tacos

-2 ounces/pound of liquid smoke (recommend Claude's Brisket Marinade Sauce)
+- 2 ounces liquid smoke per pound of meat (recommend Claude’s Brisket Marinade Sauce)